botter-workshop/angular-material-template/README.md

 # Angular Material Template

-This project provides a template for building an Angular Material app that is Cordova-ready.
+This project provides a template for building an Angular Material app that is Web and Cordova ready.
 The build chain is Grunt-based and facilitates building for both the web and supported Cordova platforms.

 One of the goals of this project is to provide a well defined means of organizing an Angular Material app so that